Casey Krueger

-Krueger was the fifth overall pick in the 2013 NWSL College Draft.
-She played collegiate soccer for the Florida State Seminoles.
+Krueger played collegiate soccer for the Florida State Seminoles and was the fifth overall pick in the 2013 NWSL College Draft.
+She was named to two NWSL Best XI and one Second XI during her eight seasons with the Chicago Red Stars.

+Krueger made her senior international debut for the United States in 2016.
+She has won two Olympic medals with the team, bronze at the Tokyo 2020 and gold at Paris 2024.

 Early life and education

 Raised in the Chicago suburb of Naperville, Illinois by her parents Kerrwin and LeeShelle Short, Krueger attended Naperville Central High School, where she earned 4.0 honor roll recognition and was named an Illinois State Scholar.
 She was named PARADE All-American in 2008 and was twice named NSCAA/adidas Youth All-American in 2016 and 2017.
 Krueger helped Naperville to four Illinois state cup championships.
 In 2008, she was ranked a top-rated soccer recruit by the Chicago Sun-Times.

 Krueger also ran track and won three state championships: two in the 800m run and one in the 400m dash.
 She was the first girl in Illinois history to win both runs Class AA track in the same year.
 She was named Chicago Tribune Toyota Athlete of the Week in May 2007.

 Krueger played club soccer for the Chicago Magic.
 In 2009, she played for the Chicago Red Eleven of the USL W-League.